anshikaag3379/Blinkit-Grocery-Data-Analysis-Dashboard/README.md

-For the Blinkit Dashboard created, the below steps were followed in order: -Requirement Gathering / Business Requirements
+For the Blinkit Dashboard created, the below steps were followed in order:

+- Requirement Gathering / Business Requirements
 - Data Walkthrough
 - Data Connection
 - Data Cleaning